uob-coms20007/webpages/papers.md

 * Construct a derivation or find a final state for a given program in the While semantics.
 * Evaluate expressions in a given state.

-Typical examples of the shape of 2* questions (mostly constructing simple objects -- programs, equational proofs, derivations, automata etc -- to meet given requirements):
+Typical examples of the shape of 2* questions (mostly constructing simple objects -- programs, equational proofs, derivations, grammars etc -- to meet given requirements):
 * Construct a grammar to express a certain language.
 * Give an LL(1) grammar equivalent to a given grammar.
 * Reason symbolically about (extensions of) the While language, for example to show the equivalence of two given expressions / statements, including straightforward induction proofs.